MattGrdinic/SamlTemplate/README.md

 # CoreSAML2 SSO Middleware
 This project implements the SAML2 standard used by many SSO packages for .NET Core clients.
-It was forked form the excellent https://github.com/dina-heidar/saml2-authentication, with small changes made to better handle *Manage Engines's* *ADSelfService Plus* implementation.
-While ManageEngine was our target system, this library should work well with just about any provider.
-It has been tested on .NET Core 3.1.
+It was forked form the excellent https://github.com/dina-heidar/saml2-authentication, with small changes made to better handle *Manage Engines's* *ADSelfService Plus* implementation, as well as dynamic providers such as https://github.com/Aguafrommars/DynamicAuthProviders.
+While ManageEngine and AD FS were our target systems, this library should work well with just about any Saml Idp.
+It has been tested on .NET Core 3.1 and .NET 6.

-*One hint here is ManageEngine can be downloaded and installed for free on your local machine.
+*ManageEngine can be downloaded and installed for free on your local machine.
 This makes local testing a snap.*

 Most users will want the Nuget packge, which can be found by searching within Visual Studio for *CoreSAML2*.
 Visit the project's page here: https://www.nuget.org/packages/CoreSAML2/1.0.0